lockedata/rcms/reviews/rcms_review(am).md

  I can't figure out how to submit a talk..
 - **Oconf** - I was able to sign-in/login on the oconf site using my google account (but not by other means??)
 I coundn't submit a session proposal.

+### Notes / synopsis
+No success across this entire task needs investigating.

+- TODO: [@amymcdougall](https://github.com/Amymcdougall) can you give each a go?

 ## Manage attendees
 Issues 34,33,32
 ### Comments from evaluator @juliejosse